agentrules-sh/agentrules/README.md

 npx @agentrules/cli init
 ```

-The `init` command guides you through the required fields.
+The `init` command guides you through the publishing fields (with sensible defaults).
 Your rule structure is simply:

 ```
 .opencode/